openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

     Status: Available in 1.1

-2. Data plane components have an interdependence on each other and upgrading a volume typeically invovles upgrading multiple related components at once.
-For example upgrading a jiva volume invovles upgrading the target and replica deployments.
-The functionality to upgrade these various components are provided and delivered in a continer hosted at `quay.openebs.io/m-upgrade`.
+2. Data plane components have an interdependence on each other and upgrading a volume typically involves upgrading multiple related components at once.
+For example upgrading a jiva volume involves upgrading the target and replica deployments.
+The functionality to upgrade these various components are provided and delivered in a container hosted at `quay.openebs.io/m-upgrade`.

     A Kubernetes Job with this upgrade container can be launched to carry out the upgrade process.
 The upgrade job will have to run in the same namespace as openebs control plane and with same service account.

-    Upgrade of each resource will be launched as a seperate Job, that will allow for parallel upgrading of resources as well as granular control on which resource is being upgraded.
-Upgrades are almost seamless, but still have to be planned to be run at different intervals for different applications to minimize the impact of unforseen events.
+    Upgrade of each resource will be launched as a separate Job, that will allow for parallel upgrading of resources as well as granular control on which resource is being upgraded.
+Upgrades are almost seamless, but still have to be planned to be run at different intervals for different applications to minimize the impact of unforeseen events.

-    As the upgrades are done via Kubernete job, a pod is scheduled to perform the task within the cluster, eliminating any network dependencies that might there between machine that triggers the upgrade to cluster.
+    As the upgrades are done via Kubernetes job, a pod is scheduled to perform the task within the cluster, eliminating any network dependencies that might there between machine that triggers the upgrade to cluster.
 Also the logs of the upgrade are saved